 How do I start a nonprofit organization?

 Please utilize the resources above and identify trainings and workshops to help you in the process of starting a nonprofit organization.
 Serve Indiana is not the place where you will register to become a nonprofit.
-Please use the information above to learn more about the process and visit our about Serve Indiana page to learn more about our role.
+Please use the information above to learn more about the process.

 Does the government use federal funding to support religious activities?